-- 1. Waivers: - a.
+- a.
 Complete waiver of tuition for dependent child of a person missing in action or a former prisoner of war. - b.
 The Connecticut Tuition Waiver is available for veterans who served on active duty in the U.S. Armed Forces during time of war and were released from active duty under honorable conditions.
 The periods of conflict are: Persion Gulf War (8-2-90 to ongoing), the Vietnam Era (12-22-61 to 7-1-75), the Korean Hostilities (6-27-50 to 1-31-55), World War II (12-7-41 to 12-31-46), World War I (4-6-17 to 11-11-18) and any previous periods of conflict as far back as the Spanish-American War (4-21-89 to 8-13-89).
 The 100 percent tuition waiver is available for veterans if they were residents of Connecticut upon entry into service or became residents while in service during the periods indicated and are residents when accepted for admission. - c.
 Tuition, general fees and the application fee are completely waived for those persons 62 years of age or over who register during the Senior Registration Period.
 Special fees other than the application fee must still be paid. - d.
-Tuition may be waived or remitted by the President, or his/her designated appointee, for any in-state student who demonstrates substantial financial need and who is enrolled on a full-time or part-time basis in a degree or certificate program or a pre-college remedial program. - e.
 Tuition shall be waived for any student attending the Connecticut State Police Academy who is enrolled in a law enforcement program at the Academy which is offered in coordination with a Regional Community College which accredits courses taken in the program.
-This waiver applies only to courses taken at the Connecticut State Police Academy and not to course work required for a degree taken at the college. - f.
+This waiver applies only to courses taken at the Connecticut State Police Academy and not to course work required for a degree taken at the college. - e.
 The tuition fees of any eligible member of the Connecticut Army or Air National Guard shall be waived.
 To be eligible for such waiver, a member of the Connecticut Army or Air National Guard must be: (1) a resident of Connecticut, (2) hold present certification by the Adjutant General or his designee as a member in good standing of the Guard, and (3) be enrolled or accepted for admission to a Regional Community College on a full-time or part-time basis in a degree-granting program.
-The tuition waiver shall be reduced by the amount of any educational reimbursement received from an employer. - g.
+The tuition waiver shall be reduced by the amount of any educational reimbursement received from an employer. - f.
 The tuition fees for veterans of the Armed Forces, who served in either a combat or combat-support role in the invasion of Grenada or the peace-keeping mission in Lebanon, Operation Earnest Will, shall be waived.
 To be eligible for such waiver, a veteran must be a resident of Connecticut at the time he or she is accepted for admission, and was a resident either at the time he or she entered the Armed Forces or while serving in the Armed Forces, and be honorably discharged or released under honorable conditions from active service in the Armed Forces.
 Combat or combat-support role means assigned to the theater of operations during the invasion or peace-keeping mission.